English 205 -- Spring 2013

 A combination of identification and, more importantly, significance questions will follow quotations from the three plays and other relevant materials, extracted for their representativeness of our discussions over key points during these first weeks.
 This is not Trivial Pursuit, and I derive no glee from stumping you; but you do need to recognize key ideas and moments from the plays and from our interactions in class.
 If you have read the plays closely and paid attention in class, only a close review of notes is necessary for preparation; my web notes may be of use also.
 Otherwise, woe to thee, gleeking dog-hearted knave.

 DO THIS PART NOW!
-Answer the following questions thoroughly and precisely.
+Answer the following question thoroughly and precisely, perhaps even shrewdly, to at least about three (3) pages, double-spaced.
 Answers should be virtuoso pieces of brilliance manifested in impressive eloquence, with facile reference to specifics from the Shakespearean texts, rather than just "Words, words, words."
-The essays are due as hardcopies in class on exam day -- Monday, February 25th, 10:10 am -- to accompany the other in-class components of the exam.ESSAY I. [20 points.]Select a short quotation from one of the plays we've read together, and avoid the obvious well-known examples.
-Then discuss the relevance, importance, or brilliance of this quotation in relation to all three plays so far -- and also beyond the realm of Shakespeare, in terms of either your personal experience or your worldview.
-Aim for about a minimum of three pages double-spaced.
+A hard-copy of the essay is due in class on exam day -- Wednesday, February 28th, 10:10 am -- to accompany the other in-class components of the test.

 What's new?